 You can also get all the data from the ftp website directly.
-To do so, click on ReadMe+ftp in the table summary page or directly on the button on the VizieR main page.
+To do so, click on the table summary page or directly on the button on the VizieR main page.
 Finally, you can use a wget query to get all the MASH fits files by typing the following command in a terminal: wget -r -np "ftp://cdsarc.u-strasbg.fr/pub/cats/V/127A/fits/"

-For the purpose of this tutorial, we prepared a subsample of 335 of these Short Red MASH images that will run in a timely manner for the workshop, but we encourage you to repeat with the full Short Red sample later.
+For the purpose of this tutorial, we prepared a subsample of 335 of these Short Red images that will run in a timely manner but we encourage you to repeat with the full Short Red sample later.
 The subsample is available at http://astro.u-strasbg.fr/~bot/BochBot.tar.gz